Biography

 British-Algerian-German violinist Olivia Ziani lives in London and enjoys an extensive and varied freelance career across a multitude of different musical genres.

-As an orchestral violinist, Olivia currently performs with orchestras and ensembles including the London Philharmonic Orchestra, BBC Scottish Symphony Orchestra, London Contemporary Orchestra, Chromatica Orchestra, Engines Orchestra, Chineke!
-Orchestra, and the Orpheus Sinfonia.
+As a freelance orchestral violinist, Olivia works with the London Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Welsh National Opera Orchestra, London Mozart Players, London Contemporary Orchestra, Chineke!
+Orchestra, Orpheus Sinfonia, Chromatica Orchestra, and the Engines Orchestra.
 Olivia has toured with various orchestras around the UK, Europe and Russia, and in 2022, Olivia spent the summer in Berlin, Germany, performing as a principal player with the Berlin Opera Academy Orchestra.

-Olivia has given solo and chamber music recitals at venues including the Royal Albert Hall’s Elgar Room, St Martin-in-the-Fields, Leeds International Concert Series, and Ronnie Scott’s Jazz Club.
-She currently performs as lead violinist in both the 97 Ensemble and the Kalpadruma Collective.
+Olivia has given solo and chamber music recitals at venues including the Royal Albert Hall’s Elgar Room, St Martin-in-the-Fields, Leeds International Concert Series, the Spice of Life, and Ronnie Scott’s Jazz Club.
+She currently performs and records as lead violinist in both the 97 Ensemble and the Kalpadruma Collective.

 Olivia is a qualified violin teacher with a distinction in the ABRSM teaching diploma qualification.
 In 2021, she was an ambassador for the Benedetti Foundation, and was appointed violin teacher at the University of Reading in 2022.